 The Company is a not-for-profit, private sector entity which is not publicly accountable.
 Therefore, the financial statements for the Company are tier 2 general purpose financial statements which have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures (SD) adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not for Profits Commission Act 2012.
-This financial report also complies with International Financial Reporting Standards Board.
+This financial report also complies with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.